KudosAbhay/nodeAuth/README.md

 - Returns a Response message mentioning if the request is invalid or successfull for loggin in.

+##### Updation of Password
+- Using the username existing password can be changed.
+Existing “uname“ must be present in the request.
+- Returns a Response message mentioning if the request is invalid or successfull for changing user password

 #### Test Suite
 - Test suite used is Mocha (https://mochajs.org/) and Instanbul (https://www.npmjs.com/package/istanbul).
 - APIs are able to reject invalid request inputs.